Concepts Index

 - Context-Aware Trimming for Security Continuity

-- CyberGym Benchmark — CyberGym is a public benchmark for AI-driven vulnerability reproduction — a corpus of 1,507 real-world vulnerability reproduction tasks d…
+- CyberGym Benchmark — CyberGym is a large-scale public benchmark for AI-driven vulnerability analysis — a corpus of 1,507 real-world vulnerability reproduction…

 - Decision Rights for AI Agents — The documented authority of an AI agent to take a class of action without further human approval — specifying who approved that authority…